 The best solution for this is a clear demarcation system around the roof, coupled with stepover platforms, an access platform allowing workers to safely traverse an obstacle without finding alternative riskier routes around the rooftop.

-Stepover platforms can be provided as off-the-shelf items or created as a bespoke solution, depending on your rooftop needs.
+Stepover platforms can be provided as off-the-shelf items or created as a bespoke solution, depending on your rooftop needs to reduce the risks of roof obstacles.

 Minor trip hazards such as cables can be safely traversed with smaller stepover platforms.